Mass spectrometry data format: mzXML

-mzXML is a XML (eXtensible Markup Language) based common file format for proteomics mass spectrometric data.
-This format was developed at the Seattle Proteome Center/Institute for Systems Biology while the HUPO-PSI was trying to specify the standardized mzData format, and is still in use in the proteomics community.
+mzXML is an XML-based common file format for proteomics mass spectrometric data, developed at the Seattle Proteome Center/Institute for Systems Biology while the HUPO-PSI was trying to specify the standardized mzData format.
+As of 2026, it is still used by members of the proteomics community.

 YAFMS

-Yet Another Format for Mass Spectrometry (YAFMS) is a suggestion to save data in four table relational server-less database schema with data extraction and appending being exercised using SQL queries.
+Yet Another Format for Mass Spectrometry (YAFMS) is a proposed format that saves data in four-table, relational, serverless database schemata, with data extraction and appending being exercised via SQL queries.

 mzML

-As two formats (mzData and mzXML) for representing the same information is an undesirable state, a joint effort was set by HUPO-PSI, the SPC/ISB and instrument vendors to create a unified standard borrowing the best aspects of both mzData and mzXML, and intended to replace them.
+Owing to the undesirability of having two formats (namely mzData and mzXML) representing the same information, a joint effort was set up by HUPO-PSI, the SPC/ISB, and instruments vendors to create a unified standard, borrowing the best aspects of both mzData and mzXML and intending to replace both.
 Originally called dataXML, it was officially announced as mzML.
 The first specification was published in June 2008.
-This format was officially released at the 2008 American Society for Mass Spectrometry Meeting, and is since then relatively stable with very few updates.
+This format was officially released at the 2008 American Society for Mass Spectrometry Meeting, and has since then been relatively stable, having received very few updates.

 On 1 June 2009, mzML 1.1.0 was released.
-There are no planned further changes as of 2013.
+There were no further changes planned as of 2013.

 mzAPI

-Instead of defining new file formats and writing converters for proprietary vendor formats a group of scientists proposed to define a common application program interface to shift the burden of standards compliance to the instrument manufacturers' existing data access libraries.
+Instead of defining new file formats or writing converters for proprietary vendor formats, a group of scientists proposed a common application program interface to shift the burden of standards compliance to the instruments manufacturers' existing data-access libraries.

 mz5

-The mz5 format addresses the performance problems of the previous XML based formats.
-It uses the mzML ontology, but saves the data using the HDF5 backend for reduced storage space requirements and improved read/write speed.
+The mz5 format addresses the performance problems present in other XML based formats (such as the above ones).
+It uses mzML's ontology, but saves the data using the HDF5 backend for reduced storage space requirements and improved read/write speed.

 imzML

-The imzML standard was proposed to exchange data from mass spectrometry imaging in a standardized XML file based on the mzML ontology.
+The imzML standard was proposed for mass spectrometry imaging data exchange in a standardized XML file based on the mzML ontology.
 It splits experimental data into XML and spectral data in a binary file.
 Both files are linked by a universally unique identifier.

 mzDB

-mzDB saves data in an SQLite database to save on storage space and improve access times as the data points can be queried from a relational database.
+mzDB saves data in an SQLite database to save on storage space and improve access times, since the data points can be queried from a relational database.

 Toffee

-Toffee is an open lossless file format for data-independent acquisition mass spectrometry.
-It leverages HDF5 and aims to achieve file sizes similar to those from the proprietary and closed vendor formats.
+Toffee is a free lossless file format for data-independent acquisition mass spectrometry that leverages HDF5 and aims to achieve file sizes similar to those seen in proprietary/vendor-bound formats.

 mzMLb

-mzMLb is another take on using a HDF5 backend for performant raw data saving.
+mzMLb is another take on using an HDF5 backend for performant raw-data saving.
 It, however, preserves the mzML XML data structure and stays compliant to the existing standard.

 Allotrope

-The Allotrope Foundation curates a HDF5 and Triplestore based file format named Allotrope Data Format (ADF) and a flat JSON representation ASM short for Allotrope Simple Model.
-Both are based on the Allotrope Foundation Ontologies (AFO) and contain schemas for mass spectrometry and chromatography coupled with MS detectors.
+The Allotrope Foundation curates an HDF5- and Triplestore-based file format called Allotrope Data Format (ADF), as well as a flat JSON representation called Allotrope Simple Model (ASM), both of which are based on the Allotrope Foundation Ontologies (AFO) and contain schemas for mass spectrometry and chromatography coupled with mass-spectrometric detectors.